Kudos to energy

 It minimizes the UV and infrared rays that can come in through your windows, reducing the amount of heat entering your home without affecting natural visible light.

-It also brings consistent temperature in your interiors.
+It also brings consistent temperature to your interiors.

 Read Post: How to Fix Foggy House Windows